BayAreaMetro/travel-model-one/model-files/Readme.md

-# Travel Model One
+# Travel Model One v0.6

 These directories contain the model scripts and configuration for Travel Model One.

-They are pulled from run 2010_04_ZZZ but any run-specific configuration (auto operating cost, project directory, etc) [has been removed from the model-files] (https://github.com/MetropolitanTransportationCommission/travel-model-one/commit/348173951078fc636f4744d13c565b61e30046b7).
+## Changes from Travel Model One v0.5

+* Added trips to and from Bay Area High Speed Rail (HSR) stations based on output from the California HSR Business Plan Model-Version 3.